 Before: Brick and Brown

 With a new baby on the way, Molly Mogren Katt of the lifestyle blog Hey Eleanor! was in need of some extra space in her 120-year-old duplex, which she already shared with her husband, their toddler, a cat, and their bed-hogging pup.
-The solution: turn the previously bare attic into a cozy and spacious master bedroom where family (and dog) could relax.
+The solution: turn the previously bare attic into a cozy and spacious primary bedroom where family (and dog) could relax.

 02 of 16

-After: Master Bedroom Oasis
+After: Primary Bedroom Oasis

-One of the first steps in this attic transformation was to take out the back windows, move them to the front of the house, and replace them with some French doors to lead out onto the new deck the Katts had built off of the master suite.
+One of the first steps in this attic transformation was to take out the back windows, move them to the front of the house, and replace them with some French doors to lead out onto the new deck the Katts had built off of the primary suite.
 The bedroom itself makes use of its previous attic identity with exposed beams and rustic wood floors, which are complemented by a king-sized bed (to fit the aforementioned dog) and a Craigslist-thrifted green velvet chair that provides a pop of color in the corner of the room.

 03 of 16